fossabot/trader.python/README.txt

 example/
 -readbitfloorcsv - Fee reports.
 1) Download the CSV of your account history statement.(havent automated this part) 2) This program will go through the file, turn it into a properly formatted list of dictionaries, Scan it for all the fees, and print out the Fee Report. sample at http://pastebin.ca/2344564
+-mtgox_lagalarm - Reads the lag HTTP API and beeps when lag surpasses a certain threshold -mtgox_tickeralarm - Reads the ticker streaming websocket and beeps when the ticker crosses a threshhold

 lib/